aiven/devportal/docs/platform/concepts/choosing-timeseries-database.rst

 Choosing a time series database
 ===============================

-With its introduction, Aiven now offers a wide choice of open source time series databases in its product portfolio.
+Aiven offers a wide choice of open source time series databases in its product portfolio.

 -  Aiven for PostgreSQL® with the TimescaleDB extension is your best